-The Past Is Soon To Be Here: Futurism and the Day Science-Fiction Received an Art Movement
+The Past Is Soon To Be Here: Futurism and the Time When Science-Fiction Received an Art Movement

 Futurism: Escapism for the Tumultuous Time

 Like those who create them, movements can fade away.
 Futurism appears to be an art movement that has long since been forgotten, with 1944 being the last year for significant futurism works attaining prominence.
 To call the movement a dead genre might be a misleading statement.
 The influence of futurism finds its way into many works of modern art and popular culture.
 From the haunting music of the instrumental band Tangerine Dream to the mise-en-scene of science-fiction film genre, futurism lives.
 Anything reflecting a vision of the future can never really die because it represents what is yet to happen.
 Futurism may be a dormant movement that awaits rediscovery.

 Regrettably, the creative talents involved with the art movement suffer fleeting fame and limited careers.
 Maybe they will experience a rediscovery and renewed appreciation soon, as well.
 Rediscovery remains a possibility in the future.
 After all, once the work finds its way to a canvas, it may live on forever.